sttoracle/ORACASB/README.md

 ## **Introduction**
 ___
- The purpose of this self directed workshop is to provide participants hands-on experience using the Oracle CASB Cloud Service trail account to perform some key CASB use cases
+ The purpose of these self directed exersises is to provide participants hands-on experience using the Oracle CASB Cloud Service trail account to perform some key CASB use cases

 ## **Objectives**
 ___
-The workshop will cover the following CASB features and concepts:
+The exercises will cover the following CASB features and concepts:
  - The CASB Cloud Service Dashboard
  - Sanctioned Application On-boarding
  - CASB Discovery (Shadow IT)